unixunion/py-solace-provision/README.md

 ##### --opaque_password

-Allows you to upload/download secrets from the appliance.
+Allows you to upload/download opaque secrets from the appliance.
 You must be using TLS.

 ##### --override